A Fistful of Dollars

 About Iginio Lardani

-Not so much is known about Iginio 'Gigi' Lardani, the designer of iconic title sequences such as The Good, The Bad and The Ugly, and A Fistful of Dollars.
-I decided to contact Lardani's son Alberto, who worked with his father for more than twelve years.
-In the email interview, Alberto Lardani explains that his father didn't attend any kind of graphic design school.
+Not so much is known about Iginio 'Gigi' Lardani, the designer of iconic title sequences such as The Good, The Bad and The Ugly and A Fistful of Dollars.
+After a long search, I managed to get in touch with Iginio's son Alberto, a film editor, who has worked with his father for more than twelve years.
+In the email interview, Alberto tells me that his father didn't attend any kind of graphic design school.
 "He was an autodidact with a great interest in painting.
 He entered the film world as a film poster designer and created the Italian poster of 'High Noon', among others."

 Alberto also clarified the confusion surrounding Lardani's name, who was sometimes mistakenly credited as Eugenio Lardani.
 "My father's name was not Eugenio, but Iginio Lardani, but everyone called him Gigì."